Skip to main content

 14 March 2026

-Students and staff from Republic Polytechnic came together at the Singapore Cancer Society Relay for Life, completing 100 kilometres and raising more than $12,000 for cancer support programmes.
-The effort was led by the student-run ChangeMaker Run Club under RP’s GroundImpact Series.
+RP students and staff came together at the Singapore Cancer Society Relay for Life, completing 100 kilometres and raising more than $12,000 for cancer support programmes.

 RP students sharing a cheerful selfie moment during the Singapore Cancer Society Relay for Life, reflecting the strong student spirit and community participation from Republic Polytechnic.